3 Things You Need to Love without Sacrifice

 She doesn't stop at finding the answer.
-She also takes actions to be who she is, do what she wants, and serve the world in her own way.
+She also takes actions to be who she is, does what she wants, and serve the world in her own way.

 Why is it so important?
 Dare to be who you are is the highest manifestation of self-love.
-And self-love open the door for a fulfilling relationship.
+And self-love opens the door for a fulfilling relationship.